Air Master: Anime

 A 27-episode anime television series adaptation, produced by Nippon Television, VAP and Toei Animation, was broadcast on Nippon TV from April 2 to October 1, 2003.
 (Note: Air Master aired on Nippon TV on Tuesday midnight, effectively Wednesday at 0:58 a.m.
 JST.)
 The series was directed by Daisuke Nishio, with Michiko Yokote handling series composition, Yoshihiko Umakoshi designing the characters and Yoshihisa Hirano composing the music.
 The opening theme is "Retsu no Matataki" (烈の瞬), performed by Japaharinet, and the ending theme is "Rolling1000toon", performed by Maximum the Hormone.
-VAP collected its episodes onto nine DVDs, released from July 24, 2003, and March 24, 2004; each DVD contained three episodes and a bonus yonkoma by manga author Yokusaru Shibata.
+VAP collected its episodes onto nine DVDs, released from July 24, 2003, and March 24, 2004; each DVD contained three episodes and a bonus yonkoma by Shibata.

 In 2004, Geneon Entertainment signed an agreement with Toei to distribute the series in North America.
 It was also announced that the series would air on the Canadian cable channel Razer, though it never earned a timeslot and was cancelled before broadcast.
 Ultimately only three DVDs of the series were released in North America, with the fourth and fifth being solicited but cancelled due to an abrupt termination of partnership between the two companies.
 The DVDs for the series, along with two other Toei titles, received very little advertising and suffered from poor quality, resulting in dismal sales and a large number of returns to Geneon.
 In 2009, Funimation gained the rights to Air Master and began streaming it on the company's official website, and on Crunchyroll; it was also streamed on Joost.